Jaume Plensa

-Jaume Plensa i Suñé ([ˈʒawmə ˈplɛnsə]; born 23 August 1955) is a Spanish visual artist, sculptor, designer and engraver.
-He is a versatile artist who has also created opera sets, video projections and acoustic installations.
-He worked with renowned Catalan theatrical group La Fura dels Baus.
-He is better known for his large sculptures made up of letters and numbers.
+Jaume Plensa i Suñé ([ˈʒawmə ˈplɛnsə]; born 23 August 1955) is a Catalan visual artist, sculptor, designer and engraver.
+He has also created opera sets, video projections and acoustic installations.

 Biography

 Plensa was born in Barcelona, Catalonia, Spain.
 He left the studies of fine arts in Barcelona and continued to train in a self-taught way.

 Works

 Plensa's works include the Crown Fountain at Millennium Park in Chicago, Illinois, which opened in July 2004.
 The fountain is composed of a black granite reflecting pool placed between a pair of glass brick towers.
 The towers are 50 ft tall, and they use light-emitting diodes (LEDs) to display digital videos on the inward faces.
 In the summer of 2007, he participated in the Chicago public art exhibit, Cool Globes: Hot Ideas for a Cooler Planet.

 Another Plensa piece is Blake in Gateshead in North East England, a laser beam that on special occasions shines high into the night sky over Gateshead's Baltic Centre for Contemporary Art.

 In 2007, working closely with a group of local ex-miners, he was also commissioned to create a new work on the landmark site of a former colliery near St Helens, Merseyside, as part of the Big Art Project, a major national public art initiative linked to Channel 4.
 Unveiled in spring 2009, Dream consists of an elongated white structure 20 m tall, weighing 500 tons, which has been carved to resemble the head and neck of a young woman with her eyes closed in meditation.
 The structure is coated in sparkling white Spanish dolomite, as a contrast to the coal which used to be mined there.

 On 16 June 2008, Plensa's sculpture of a listening glass entitled Breathing was dedicated by the incumbent Secretary-General of the United Nations, Ban Ki-moon, as a memorial to journalists killed whilst undertaking their work.
 The sculpture in steel and glass sits atop a new wing of Broadcasting House in London.
 At 22:00 GMT each evening a beam of light will be projected from the sculpture extending 1 km into the sky for 30 minutes to coincide with the BBC News at Ten.